Tuesday, 15 October 2019

 16, Leicester Avenue

-The Dublin Jewish Progressive Synagogue, Knesset Orach Chayim, at 7 Leicester Road, Rathgar, dates from 1946.
+The Dublin Jewish Progressive Synagogue, Knesset Orach Chayim, at 7 Leicester Avenue, Rathgar, dates from 1946.

 The proposal for a Liberal or Progressive Jewish congregation was first put forward by Lawrence Eleazar (Larry) Elyan (1902-1992), a civil servant from Cork.
 The first members included Dr Bethel Solomons (1885-1965), the Master of the Rotunda Hospital and a former Irish rugby international (1908-1910), who became the congregation’s first president; Professor Mervyn Abrahamson, of the Royal College of Surgeons; Abraham Jacob (Con) Leventhal (1896-1979), Lecturer in French at TCD and a friend of Samuel Beckett, and who interviewed James Joyce in Paris on the day of the publication of Ulysses; and Dr Ernst Schreyer, a prominent lawyer in Germany before World War II, who taught German at TCD.